XelaNull/7DTD-WhiteRiver_ToC/README.md

 --

-The White River Settlements is looking for new citizens and has some extra gear that they've collected.
-They are offering this extra equipment to provide a select few survivors access to higher quality equipment, through volunteering with the settlement to provide items and materials for training classes being held there.
-These items are only available to those who gain citizenry with White River settlements through killing zombies in the area.
-In addition to the reward, the player is also offered a small stack (50-150) of wet concrete blocks, from the last of the Trader's community inventory.
+The White River Settlements is looking for new citizens to give extra tools and equipment that they've collected.
+They are offering to provide a select few survivors access to higher quality equipment in exchange for volunteering to complete various tasks for the settlement.
+There is a limited supply and these items are only available to those who gain citizenry with White River settlements.
+In addition to the reward, the player is also offered a small stack of wet concrete blocks, from the last of the Trader's community inventory to assist in re-establishing a homestead.

 ### Citizenship is offered in two-tiers: